 The Static Emotion Recognition task is designed to measure emotion recognition of static facial expressions (Ekman & Friesen, 1976).
 The participant views one of seven emotional facial expressions (anger, disgust, fear, happy, neutral, sad, and surprise) at a time on the computer screen for a maximum of 5 seconds.
-The participant responds to each expression by pressing one of seven touch screen buttons labelled disgust, fear, happy, neutral, sad, and surprise within 7 seconds of stimulus onset.
-The task includes 70 trials, 10 trials with each of the 7 emotional expressions.
+The

-• Total number of correct responses to the negative emotions of anger, disgust, fear, and sadness.
+Total number of correct responses to the negative emotions of anger, disgust, fear, and sadness.